rhunsulrana/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research: Peer Assessment 1
 ========================================
-coursera.org - repdata-005
+coursera.org - repdata-007
-Brendan Swiniarski - August 2014
+Brendan Swiniarski - October 2014

 ## Data
 I will be using the 'activity.csv' unzipped from the original zip file provided